canonical/vanilla-framework/templates/docs/migration-guide-to-v4.md

 For more information see [our documentation of paper background ](/docs/base/paper), [white strip component](/docs/patterns/strip#white-strip) or [brochure layout guidelines](/docs/layouts/brochure).

+## Brand and accent colours

+In Vanilla 4.0 we clean up some of the colours used in the design system and introduce a new accent colour.
+The brand colour in `$color-brand` variable is updated to the Ubuntu orange value `#E95420` (from previous "brandless" `#333`).
+We also update the `$color-accent` variable to a new teal colour value `#0F95A1`.

+### How to update

+This change is automatic and doesn’t require any migration unless you have overridden the `$color-brand` or `$color-accent` values yourself.
+You should remove any overrides and use the new values if possible.
+If you are using these variables anywhere make sure that relevant styles still work with the new values.

+If you are using the `$color-brand` or `$color-accent` variable in any custom styles or components, make sure to verify they work as expected and review them with visual designer to make sure the new colours are used correctly.

 ## New components

 Before releasing Vanilla 4.0 we started adding new components to help building brochure sites in a new style.
 While these are not technically new to 4.0, it’s worth taking the migration opportunity and learning more about them, and start using them where feasible.